-Test Sieves: Powerful Tools for Poultry Production Companies
+How Are Test Sieves Powerful Tools for Poultry Production Companies?

 To say that poultry and people are different is, of course, to state the obvious.
 Basic reasoning also shows that the quality of the food human beings and chickens eat has a lot to do with how healthy they are.
 The trick is determining what makes food good for people and poultry.
 For poultry, an important consideration is physiology.
 Chickens and children have very different digestive systems.
 To put it simply, humans use chemistry to break food down; poultry use physical grinding.
 That’s where test sieves have their place in world poultry production.